 Yes.
 The Program schedules regular resident business meetings, sometimes with faculty present and sometimes without, to provide residents with a forum to convey their opinions on the Program and suggest improvements.
 Residents also provide feedback through annual surveys.
 Residents assist in selecting Chief Residents, who will serve as their voice in the Program.
 Finally, residents actively participate in the process of selecting how interviewed applicants will be ranked in the NRMP match.

 Yes.
-While mastering the fundamentals of Family Medicine, interested residents can choose to augment their training with Areas of Concentration in Sports Medicine and in Global Health.
+While mastering the fundamentals of Family Medicine, interested residents can choose to augment their training with Areas of Concentration in Sports Medicine, Global Health, and Leadership & Advocacy.

 As a family medicine program, we understand the importance of family in the life of a resident.
 Hershey is a wonderful place to live, with a beautiful setting, relatively low cost of living, excellent schools, and ample employment opportunities.
 A generous 75% discount on tuition to Penn State (including nearby Penn State Harrisburg campus) is available to the resident, their spouses, and family members.